Larry Scott (radio personality)

-Born in Modesto, California, Scott was noted in country music circles for hosting The Interstate Road Show which aired overnight on KWKH from Shreveport, Louisiana and on KVOO (now KTSB) in Tulsa, Oklahoma.
+Born in Modesto, California, Scott was noted in country music circles for hosting The Interstate Road Show which aired overnight on KWKH from Shreveport, Louisiana and on KVOO (now KOTV) in Tulsa, Oklahoma.
 The show involved a mix of country music, news, vital weather reports and road conditions for truckers that were on the road.
 Mr. Scott is also known as a devotee of Western swing music and hosted Western Swing revival shows across the Southwestern United States.
 The most recent show honoring this genre occurred in Wichita Falls, Texas in 2006.

-He was Entertainment Direct8r for The Lincoln County Cowboy Symposoum.
-Ruidoso, NM, 25 years, booking the greats of Western Swing, with The Playboys featured and honored for 3 nights.
+He was Entertainment Director for The Lincoln County Cowboy Symposium.
+Ruidoso, New Mexico, 25 years, booking the greats of Western Swing, with The Playboys featured and honored for 3 nights.
 Sold out crowds for 4 days and 3 nights.

 Larry Scott also released an album of truck driving songs for Alshire Records in 1972 titled Keep On Truckin' (A/S).
 One song on the LP, "Phantom 570," alluded to his Phantom 570 truckers' show in which he played host on KLAC (570) radio in Los Angeles.
 A popular track from the album was "Diesel Cecil."

 Larry Scott was retired from the radio business for a time and ran a trucking service out of Terrell, Texas.
 He returned to Shreveport to host several one-hour shows on KWKH on Sunday mornings until KWKH instituted a format change to sports talk in May 2012.